P-p-H-d/mlib/README.md

 `data` is a user parameter given to the callback at user convenience.
 If the callback returns a non null argument, the function stops and returns immediately with this error code.
 This method is created only if the `IT_FIRST`, `IT_NEXT` and `IT_REF` operators are defined.
+If `a` is a NULL pointer, it does nothing and returns 0.

 ##### `int name_for_each(const name_t *a, int (*callback)(void *data, const sub_type*), void *data)`